wilypomegranate/micrors-docs/src/requirements/abstractions.md

 ## I/O device abstractions

 I/O devices should also have provided implementations.
-Ideally these be put into separate crates and could be installed as the user wishes.
+Ideally these should be put into separate crates and could be installed as the user wishes.

 Some of the devices that would need implementations to be useful.